Work at the African American Museum of Iowa

 Join the team at the African American Museum of Iowa.

-High school diploma preferred.
+High school diploma required.
 Must be at least 18 years old.
-Customer service experience and Microsoft Office proficiency preferred.
+Two-year college degree and experience in retail, customer service, and/or finance preferred.
+Proficiency in Microsoft Office is required.
+Database and/or QuickBooks experience preferred.
 The ideal candidate should be self-directed, organized, outgoing, and dependable.
 The candidate should be attentive to detail, possess excellent interpersonal skills, and demonstrate an interest in the AAMI’s mission to preserve, exhibit, and teach the African American heritage of Iowa.
 Must be able to lift 40 pounds and have the ability to work a flexible schedule.

 - Provide a high level of customer service to all visitors and customers.